 If you, a friend, or someone you love thinks you might be struggling with an emotional or substance abuse problem, help is just a phone call away.
-Please call our Assessment & Referral Department at 800.776.0040 or 805.653.6434 for a free and confidential assessment.
+Please call our Patient Services Department at 800.776.0040 or 805.653.6434 for a free and confidential assessment.
 The assessment is conducted by a licensed mental health professional and assists in determining the appropriate treatment level of care.
 During the assessment, the licensed mental health professional will gather details regarding your concerns and current physical, psychological and emotional health.
 Assessments are reviewed with a board-certified psychiatrist who will make treatment recommendations, always advising the least restrictive level of care.

 What is the hospital like?

 Vista del Mar Hospital is probably nothing like any preconceived notion you might have of what a psychiatric hospital looks or feels like.
 Located in Ventura, California, it is situated on 16 acres overlooking the Pacific Ocean.
 The property provides for a quiet and peaceful setting which is conducive to a therapeutic environment.

 Who can refer patients to Vista del Mar Hospital?

 - Family members or friends of a patient

 - The person seeking help may also call